adcbenny/hello-world/README.md

 # hello-world
-This is my first repository in github, where i am learning to use Github, from a Git guide.
+This is my first repository in github, where i am learning to use Github, from a Git guide.My fisrt commit